 Lafora in Layman’s Terms

-This page attempts to explain the disease in terms the rest of us can understand.
+This page explains the disease in terms the rest of us can understand.

 Lafora progressive myoclonus epilepsy is a brain disorder characterized by recurrent seizures (epilepsy) and a decline in intellectual function.

 The signs and symptoms of the disorder usually appear in late childhood or adolescence and worsen with time.